Patrick Suppes: Early life and career

 Suppes was born on March 17, 1922, in Tulsa, Oklahoma.
 He grew up as an only child, later with a half-brother George nearly 20 years his junior who was born in 1943 after Patrick had entered the army.
 His grandfather, C. E. Suppes, had moved to Oklahoma from Ohio.
 Suppes' father and grandfather were independent oil men.
 His mother died when he was a young boy.
 He was raised by his stepmother, who married his father when he was almost six years old.
 His parents did not have much formal education.

 Suppes began college at the University of Oklahoma in 1939, but transferred to the University of Chicago in his second year, citing boredom with intellectual life in Oklahoma as his primary motivation.
 In his third year, at the insistence of his family, Suppes attended the University of Tulsa, majoring in physics, before entering the Army Reserves in 1942.
 In 1943 he returned to the University of Chicago and graduated with a B.S. in meteorology, and was stationed shortly thereafter at the Solomon Islands to serve during World War II.

 Suppes was discharged from the Army Air Force in 1946.
 In January 1947 he entered Columbia University as a graduate student in philosophy as a student of Ernest Nagel and received a PhD in 1950.
 In 1952 he went to Stanford University, and from 1959 to 1992 he was the director of the Institute for Mathematical Studies in the Social Sciences (IMSSS).
-He would subsequently become the Lucie Stern Professor of Philosophy, Emeritus, at Stanford.
+He subsequently became the Lucie Stern Professor of Philosophy, emeritus, at Stanford.